mathworks/Phaser-Control-with-MATLAB/README.md

 ## License

-The license is available in the License.txt file in this GitHub repository.
+The license is available in the license.txt file in this GitHub repository.

 ## Community Support
 [MATLAB Central](https://www.mathworks.com/matlabcentral)